 Many stores and farmers now offer “free-range” or “pasture-raised” eggs, which come from hens that feed themselves on their natural diet—insects and seeds—while roaming around outside.
 Chickens raised in standard conditions are kept inside and they get feed that’s pre-formulated for them, mostly from corn and soybeans.
 Egg yolks from free-range chickens tend to be brighter yellow or more orange than standard.
 Some research has found that free-range eggs are lower in saturated fat and higher in heart-healthy omega-3 fatty acids.

 The many benefits of eggs make this superfood a healthy way to fuel up for your day, but breakfast isn’t the only time to enjoy them.
 Separating the yolk from the white greatly expands the kinds of dishes you can make with eggs.
-To learn how to do it without making a mess, check out this video >

 Now check out these six delicious and egg-cellent superfood recipes to reap the many benefits of eggs: